coffeeexistence/PetAdoptionInterviewAssignment/task_breakdown.md

 {
     savedProfiles: PetProfile[],
     allProfiles: {
-        profiles: PetProfile[],
+        profiles: ?PetProfile[],
-        isLoading: boolean,
+        isLoading: ?boolean,
-        didEncounterFetchError: boolean,
+        didEncounterFetchError: ?boolean,
     },
     settings: {
-        settings: Settings,
+        settings: ?Settings,
-        isLoading: boolean,
+        isLoading: ?boolean,
-        didEncounterFetchError: boolean,
+        didEncounterFetchError: ?boolean,
     }
 }
 ```

 ### savedProfiles

-- [ ] Reducer: ADD_SAVED_PROFILE should add the profile to the beginning of the state (unshift)
+- [x] Reducer: ADD_SAVED_PROFILE should add the profile to the beginning of the state (unshift)
-- [ ] Action: addSavedProfile should return the correct shape

 ### allProfiles

-- [ ] Reducer: GET_ALL_PROFILES should set isLoading flag to true and set didEncounterFetchError to null
+- [x] Reducer: GET_ALL_PROFILES should set profiles to correct value, isLoading flag to true, and set didEncounterFetchError to null
-- [ ] Action: getAllProfiles should return the correct shape

-- [ ] Reducer: GET_ALL_PROFILES_SUCCESS should set isLoading flag to false
+- [x] Reducer: GET_ALL_PROFILES_SUCCESS should set isLoading flag to false
-- [ ] Action: getAllProfilesSuccess should return the correct shape

-- [ ] Reducer: GET_ALL_PROFILES_FAILURE should should set isLoading flag to false and set didEncounterFetchError to true
+- [x] Reducer: GET_ALL_PROFILES_FAILURE should should set isLoading flag to false and set didEncounterFetchError to true
-- [ ] Action: getAllProfilesFailure should return the correct shape

 ### settings

-- [ ] Reducer: GET_SETTINGS should set isLoading flag to true and set didEncounterFetchError to null
+- [x] Reducer: GET_SETTINGS should set settings to correct value, set isLoading flag to true, and set didEncounterFetchError to null
-- [ ] Action: getSettings should return the correct shape

-- [ ] Reducer: GET_SETTINGS_SUCCESS should set isLoading flag to false
+- [x] Reducer: GET_SETTINGS_SUCCESS should set isLoading flag to false
-- [ ] Action: getSettingsSuccess should return the correct shape

-- [ ] Reducer: GET_SETTINGS_FAILURE should should set isLoading flag to false and set didEncounterFetchError to true
+- [x] Reducer: GET_SETTINGS_FAILURE should should set isLoading flag to false and set didEncounterFetchError to true
-- [ ] Action: getSettingsFailure should return the correct shape

-### candidateProfiles
+- [x] Reducer: SET_SETTINGS should set settings

 # High level architecture overview